 Toyota also offers a pair of very capable off-road SUVs.
 The 4Runner seats up to seven passengers (the third-row is optional) and a pair of available four-wheel drive systems that make the 4Runner at home even in rugged terrain.

 The full-size Land Cruiser combines ruggedness with a luxurious interior that will keep you comfortable no matter the conditions outside.
 Rounding things out is the full-size Sequoia, the largest SUV Toyota makes.

 A pair of durable pickup trucks complete Toyota’s lineup in the form of the midsize Tacoma and the full-size Tundra.
 The Tacoma is very versatile; a variety of cab and bed configurations along with several different available packages mean that whether you’re looking for a truck that’s more capable off-road or better suited for work applications, the Tacoma has you covered.

-The Matrix has been discontinued for 2014.
+The FJ Cruiser has been discontinued for 2015.